Topic "Disabilities" in Italian - total 38 documentsTitle: About the NDIS quality and safeguards Commission

 Title: Guide to self-management

 Summary: Self-management is when you manage your NDIS funding.
-It gives you the flexibility and choice to decide what supports you buy to meet your plan goals.
+It gives you the flexibility and choice to decide what supports you buy in order to meet your plan goals.

 Title: HACC easy living equipment checklist for consumers